Ali Murtopo: Military career

+In 1952, Ali became a company Commander in Ahmad Yani's Banteng Raiders, an elite group of soldiers formed to chase away the remnants of the Darul Islam movement.
 In 1956, whilst still in command of his Banteng Raider unit, Ali was involved in the lobbying to decide who should become the Commander of the 4th Military Territory (TT IV) Diponegoro, which supervised the security of the Provinces of Central Java and Yogyakarta.
 Although the Army Headquarters in Jakarta had decided on a candidate, those within TT IV Diponegoro, led by Yoga Sugama wanted the then Lieutenant Colonel Suharto to become the next TT IV Commander.
 Yoga met various officers within TT IV Diponegoro to look for support and Ali for his part, gave his support to Suharto.
 After getting enough support, Yoga went to Jakarta to inform the Army Headquarters of who the soldiers at TT IV Diponegoro wanted as their Commander.
 The Army Headquarters relented and Suharto was appointed Commander.

 As a reward, Ali was appointed as Territorial Assistant to Suharto with Yoga occupying the position of intelligence assistant.
 Together with Sujono Humardhani, who was in charge of finance, the four would go up the ranks together.
 In 1959, Ali took part in the fighting against the Revolutionary Government of the Republic of Indonesia (PRRI), a rebel group from Sumatra.
 He was sent to fight in Sumatra as a Regimental Chief of Staff with Yoga as the Regiment Commander.

 Suharto's Dismissal

-1959 was also the year in which Suharto was dismissed from his position as TT IV Commander as a result of him being involved in illegal activities.
+1959 was also the year in which Suharto was dismissed from his position as TT IV Commander as a result of involvement in illegal activities.
 Ali stayed on with TT IV which was now renamed Kodam VII/Diponegoro (currently Kodam IV/Diponegoro) until early 1961, when he rejoined Suharto.
 Suharto was now the Operations Assistant to the Army Chief of Staff, General A H Nasution and was now the Commander of the Army General Reserve (Caduad), a strategic force unit which would be on standby, ready to be called into battle at any time.
 Ali received the position of Assistant to the Caduad Chief of Staff.
 In 1963, Caduad would change its name to the Army Strategic Command Kostrad.